DasFranck/ConDeBot/Readme.md

 ## Plugins
 - **Coffee**
 Serve a delicous coffee (or tea) with a random phrase
-- **Kaamelott**
-Display random quotes and specific quotes from the french TV series Kaamelott
 - **List**
 Kinda like the replier module but with list and random picking
 - **Opmod**